 How do you decide which model is best for you?

-This guide will assist you in buying the best inflatable kayak for your needs based on our comparisons of the top rated brands.
+This guide will assist you in buying an inflatable kayak for your needs based on our comparisons of the top rated brands.
 We evaluated them on stability, ease of inflation, portability, value and how easy they were to paddle.

 If you are worried about leaks, all of the reviewed kayaks come with quick repair patch kits and a pump.
 However with modern materials being so tough, leaks are very unlikely.